-- 1. Powers of the state administration may be delegated by law to the units of local government.
-Expenses that are incurred in the exercise of the delegation are covered by the state. - 2.
-Obligations may be imposed on the organs of local government only in compliance with law or according to agreements entered into by them.
+2. Obligations may be imposed on the organs of local government only in compliance with law or according to agreements entered into by them.
 Expenses related to the obligations imposed by law on the organs of local government are covered by the state budget.

-- 1. The communal, municipal and regional councils: - a. regulate and administer in an independent manner local issues within their jurisdiction; - b. exercise property rights, administer their income independently, and are entitled to exercise economic activity; - c. have the right to collect and spend income necessary for the exercise of their functions; - ç. have the right, in compliance with law, to establish local taxes as well as their level; - d. establish rules for their organization and operation in compliance with law; - dh. create symbols of local government and local titles of honor; - e. undertake initiatives for local issues before the organs set by law. - 2.
-The organs of units of local government issue ordinances, decisions and orders. - 3.
-The rights of self-government of the units of local government are protected in court.
+- 1. The communal, municipal and regional councils: - a. regulate and administer in an independent manner local issues within their jurisdiction; - b. exercise property rights, administer their income independently, and are entitled to exercise economic activity; - c. have the right to collect and spend income necessary for the exercise of their functions; - d. have the right, in compliance with law, to establish local taxes as well as their level; - e. establish rules for their organization and operation in compliance with law; - f. create symbols of local government and local titles of honor; - g. undertake initiatives for local issues before the organs set by law. - 2.
+The organs of units of local government issue ordinances, decisions and orders. - The rights of self-government of the units of local government are protected in court.